Taliban suicide bomber, gunmen attack police headquarters in northern Afghanistan

-KABUL (Reuters) - A Taliban suicide bomber detonated his explosives-laden car at a police headquarters in northern Afghanistan followed by clashes between gunmen and security forces, officials and the Taliban said on Sunday.
+KABUL (Reuters) - At least seven people were killed and 55 wounded after a Taliban suicide bomber detonated his explosives-laden car at a police headquarters in northern Afghanistan on Sunday, with officials saying clashes between gunmen and security forces continued.

-The death toll was not known but at least 40 people had been injured, said Mohibullah Habib, provincial health director in the city of Pul-e-Khumri.
+An interior ministry official in Kabul said the bomber blew up a Humvee loaded with explosives at the entrance gate of police headquarters in the city of Pul-e-Khumri.

+“At least seven civilians and security officials have been killed.
+We have also received bodies of women and children,” said Abdul Aleem Ghafari, deputy provincial health director in Pul-e-Khumri.

-A member of the Baghlan provincial council said clashes were ongoing and that it had sought immediate deployment from neighboring provinces.
+A member of the Baghlan provincial council said clashes were ongoing and that it had sought immediate deployment of security forces from neighboring provinces.

 “Clashes have not stopped,” said Assadullah Shahbaz.

-The Taliban claimed responsibility for the attack.
+The Taliban, which is seeking to restore strict Islamic rule and, claimed responsibility for the attack.

-“Several other Taliban fighters are presently clashing with the Afghan forces,” Taliban spokesman Zabihullah Mujahid said.
+“Several other Taliban fighters are presently clashing with the Afghan forces,” said Taliban spokesman Zabihullah Mujahid.

-Nasrat Rahimi, a spokesman at the Interior Ministry in Kabul, said several Taliban fighters had managed to penetrate the headquarters.
+Nasrat Rahimi, a spokesman at the Interior Ministry in Kabul, said that several Taliban fighters had managed to penetrate the police headquarters.

+“Two of the attackers have been shot dead and operations are underway to eliminate militants engaged in a gun battle with Afghan forces,” said Rahimi.

+The Taliban frequently capture U.S.-made armored Humvee vehicles from Afghan forces to load with explosives and use them as car bombs to breach military fortifications.

-The Taliban have stepped up attacks on security installations, even as they hold direct talks with the U.S. officials to end the war in Afghanistan.
+They have stepped up attacks on security installations, even as they hold direct talks with U.S. officials to end the war in Afghanistan.

-The Taliban hold sway over more territory than at any point since their ouster at the hands of U.S.-led troops following the Sept.
-11, 2001, attacks on the United States.
+The hardline Islamists group holds sway over more territory than at any point since its ousting by U.S.-led troops after the Sept.
+11 attacks on the United States in 2001.

-Earlier this week the group rejected appeals made by Afghan President Ashraf Ghani and U.S. special envoy for peace in Afghanistan, Zalmay Khalilzad to declare a ceasefire.
+The group rejected appeals made last week by Afghan President Ashraf Ghani and the U.S. special envoy for peace in Afghanistan, Zalmay Khalilzad, to declare a ceasefire in the 17-year conflict.

-The Afghan-born U.S. diplomat Khalilzad who is leading the sixth round of talks with the Taliban in Doha to pursue a deal that would see the withdrawal of foreign forces in return for Taliban security guarantees on Saturday said that America stands ready for “all sides” to lay down arms in the 17-year conflict.
+Afghan-born U.S. diplomat Khalilzad is leading the sixth round of talks with the Taliban in Doha to pursue a deal that would bring the withdrawal of foreign forces in return for Taliban security guarantees.

 “All sides agreeing to reduce violence is a necessary step toward achieving that outcome and the morally responsible choice to make.
-We stand ready,” Khalilzad tweeted.
+We stand ready,” Khalilzad wrote on Twitter on Saturday.

 Khalilzad’s comments came a day after Ghani said he was prepared to call an “immediate” and “permanent” ceasefire.